-Module stop function
+• Module stop function

-The functions for each peripheral module can be stopped to make a transition to a power-down mode.
+The functions for each peripheral module can be stopped to make a transition to the powerdown state.

-Transition function to power-down mode

-Transition to a power-down mode is possible to stop the CPU, peripheral modules, and oscillator.
+- Transition function to power-down state Transition to the power-down state is possible to stop the CPU, peripheral modules, and oscillator. - Four power-down states

-• Four power-down modes